 Simply put, euthanasia is where we help your pet pass as peacefully as possible so that they no longer have to suffer.
 Being a mobile only clinic, the particular service that we at Holland Veterinary Services offer is an in-home euthanasia.
 We feel that performing the service at home provides the most comfort and ease for both our clients and patients as they can spend their final moments together in a place associated with comfort and family.
 However, mechanically it is a similar process to what is performed at a traditional brick-and-mortar veterinary clinic.

 When we arrive, we set up in or around your residence in a place of your choosing that is comfortable for you and your pet.
-Depending on your pet’s temperament, we may provide light sedation prior to doing any significant handling of your pet.
-Most pets do not require premedication.
-Once we are able to, we will place an IV catheter that will be used to deliver the medication.
+Typically, we will start with an injection that provides sedation.
+Once the patient is sedate, we will place an IV catheter that will be used to deliver the final medications.
 After the catheter is set, everything is ready.
 It is at this point that you or anyone wishing to spend additional time saying goodbye is free to do so with no rush.
-When everyone is ready, we use the catheter to administer a heavy sedation.
-Once they are sedate, we proceed with with administering the final euthanasia solution.
-From the time of the first heavy sedation to the end of the process usually takes 3-5 minutes.
+When everyone is ready, we use the catheter to administer anesthesia.
+Once they are fully under anesthesia, we proceed with with administering the final euthanasia solution.
+From the time we administer anesthesia to the end of the process usually takes 3-5 minutes.
 This can vary from patient to patient, but we will confirm that they have passed by listening to their heart.

 After we have confirmed that they have passed we will begin providing after care.
 At no point during after care do we want anyone to feel rushed, so you can feel free at this point to stay with your pet as long as necessary and let us know when to move on to the next steps.
 Those next steps involve how remains will be handled.
 We partner with Pet Memories in Rockwall and offer both communal and private cremation.
 With both options we will handle removal of the remains from your residence and transport.
 The other option is to handle after care yourself.
 In this case we leave the remains at the residence and give advice on proper and legal means of disposal.